 This is a book from the 1800s that describes many types of sports and games.
 There are both indoor and outdoor games and instructions for making toys and game equipment.
 It also discusses various hobbies, like chemistry, and how to keep pets.
-I couldn't find a physical copy of the book, so I looked it up through Google Books.
+I own a physical copy of this book.

 The Diagram Group.
 The Way to Play.
 New York: Paddington Press Ltd., 1975.

 This book contains the rules for many games, both modern and historical, often with a little historical background included.
 The book is available online through Internet Archive.